How to Start a House Flipping Business in 2022

 You can buy your property as an asset, but you will need an entire network of “crew” to get the project off the ground to completion.

-While you build your resources and network, learn to take advantage of your strengths.
+While building your resources and network, learn to take advantage of your strengths.

 First, start your professional networking with family, relatives, friends, neighbors, or even colleagues involved in real estate investment.